Whether it’s behavioural therapy, anti-obesity medication, or

 Finding treatments that work for you

-Your doctor will help to create your personalised weight
+Your healthcare professional will help to create your personalised weight

 management plan.
 But they cannot predict how you will respond to